-- Reductions in pollution levels in parts of our air quality management areas. - Redefining the boundaries of air quality management areas into one larger area allowing a more holistic approach to action planning. - Designing out traffic problems. - Achieving the remediation of many contaminated sites through the planning regime. - Sweet Briar Marshes: the natural areas officer contributed to a large scale project involving Anglian Water, Natural England, Norwich City Council and a private landowner to resolve a long-running pollution problem affecting the Sweet Briar Marshes as a site of special scientific interest.
+- Reductions in pollution levels in parts of our air quality management areas. - Boundaries of air quality management areas redefined into one larger area allowing a more holistic approach to action planning. - Designing out traffic problems. - Achieving the remediation of many contaminated sites through the planning regime. - The natural areas officer contributed to a large scale project involving Anglian Water, Natural England, Norwich City Council and a private landowner to resolve a long-running pollution problem affecting the Sweet Briar Marshes as a site of special scientific interest.

-- Continued monitoring of air quality management areas. - There is a service plan commitment to commence work on developing a draft air quality action plan for the central air quality management area during 2012/13.
-The aim is to work towards achieving the air quality objectives by promoting cycling, walking and bus use, planning, and through appropriate investment etc. - To ensure that risks to the users of land from land contamination are minimised, together with those to controlled waters, property and ecological systems, and to ensure that development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors, - Continued development of policies, plans and procedures to identify and mitigate against issues of pollution.
+- Continue monitoring of air quality management areas. - There is a service plan commitment to start work on developing a draft air quality action plan for the central air quality management area during 2012/13.
+The aim is to work towards achieving the air quality objectives by promoting cycling, walking and bus use; as well as through planning, and appropriate investment. - To ensure that risks to users from land contamination are minimised, together with those to controlled waters, property and ecological systems, and ensure that development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors. - Continue to develop policies, plans and procedures to identify and mitigate against issues of pollution.